Gambling in the United States: Legality

 As domestic dependent nations, American Indian tribes have used legal protection to open casinos, which has been a contentious political issue in California and other states.
 In some states, casinos are restricted to "riverboats", large multi-story barges that are permanently moored in a body of water.

 Online gambling has been more strictly regulated: the Federal Wire Act of 1961 outlawed interstate wagering on sports, but did not address other forms of gambling; it has been the subject of court cases.
 The Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA) did not specifically prohibit online gambling; instead, it outlawed financial transactions involving online gambling service providers—some offshore gambling providers reacted by shutting down their services for US customers.

 Other operators, however, have continued to circumvent UIGEA and have continued to service US customers.
 For this reason, UIGEA has received criticism from notable figures within the gambling industry.

+In May 2025 it has been reported that Ohio lawmakers are debating Senate Bill 197, which would legalize online casino gambling and internet lottery gaming in Ohio, allowing Ohioans aged 21 and over to play games like slots and blackjack on their phones.
+The bill proposes that 99% of tax revenue from online gambling would go to the state's general fund, with 1% allocated to problem gambling programs, potentially generating millions in new revenue for priorities such as education and child care.

+In August 2025, all 50 state attorneys general signed a letter that called on the US Attorney General to “address the rampant spread of illegal offshore gaming operations” across the United States.
+The letter insists asks that the DOJ uses its authority to dismantle the financial infrastructure supporting the offshore gaming operations.

 Recriminalization

 On July 1, 2000, a new law took effect in the state of South Carolina, whereby the ownership, possession, or operation of a video poker machine, for either commercial or personal use, became illegal.
 Violators are subject to prosecution and substantial fines.
 Through at least 2007, the only type of legalized gambling in that state is the South Carolina Education Lottery.
+In 2025, South Carolina was considering legislation to legalize commercial casinos in the state.